ankitasankars/ankitasankars/README.md

 ## About me
-I'm Ankita and I'm a junior pursuing B.Tech in Computer Science & Engineering with a specialization in Cloud Computing.
+I'm Ankita and I'm a final year student pursuing B.Tech in Computer Science & Engineering with a specialization in Cloud Computing.
 I am very passionate about Machine Learning, Neural Networks, and Data Science in addition to a leisurely and cursory interest in Business and Management.
 I am actively pursuing several courses on online resources and projects in order to develop my skills.
 I really enjoy learning languages and frameworks like Python and TensorFlow.
 I also dabble in web devlopment from time to time.
 #### <p align="center"> Check out my Portfolio - Website [here](https://ankitakokkera.netlify.app/)! </p>

 ## Languages and Frameworks